melaniebrgr/learning-computer-science/05-system-design/03-cloud-services.md

 ### Analytics

 Analyze datasets on Amazon S3 with Amazon Athena.
 You can write queries in SQL, and Athena uses Glue, which contains information about the schemas and databases the queries are being made against.
 Glue is an extract, transform and load (ETL) service.
 Amazon Elastic Map Reduce (EMR) is a web service that enables businesses, researchers, data analysts, and developers to easily and cost-effectively process vast amounts of data.
 EMR utilizes a hosted Hadoop framework running on Amazon EC2 and Amazon S3.
 Kinesis is a way to collect, process and analyse real-time streaming data, or small amounts of data that are being updated with high-frequency over time.
 Amazon QuickSight is trying to take the role of a data scientist: extract business insights from your data.
 In summary: for data at rest consider Athena, EMR, and QuickSight to answer questions about your data and extract business insights respectively.
 For data in transit use Kinesis.

-### Pricing

-There are three AWS pricing models:

-1. pay for computation (time, e.g. EC2),
-2. pay for storage space used (S3), and
-3. pay for data outbound.

-You can pay on demand, for a dedicated instance that does not share resources with anyone else, for a spot instance, or for a reserved instance (RI) for a 1 or 3 year term.

 ## References